 About Us & FAQs

 The State Games of Mississippi began in 1992 with 1,200 athletes competing in 12 sports.
-The 2017 State Games consisted of 40 sports with more than 6,000 athletes competing.
-This year, 42 sports will again attract amateur athletes from across the state for top competition.
+This year, 40 sports will again attract amateur athletes from across the state for top competition.

 The State Games of Mississippi is a privately-sponsored, non-profit organization that promotes amateur athletics and healthy lifestyles for Mississippians of all ages and abilities.